 Harrison Burton wins a wild NASCAR Cup race at Daytona for a playoff berth no one saw coming

 Busch finished second, followed by Christopher Bell, Cody Ware and Ty Gibbs.
-It was Burton’s first win in 98 career Cup starts.
-It was also the 100th victory for the Wood Brothers.
+It was Burton’s first win in 98 career Cup starts, and it was the 100th victory for the Wood Brothers.

 It was the second time in less than a week that a Cup car flipped.
-Corey LaJoie went for a wild ride at Michigan International Speedway on Monday, and NASCAR modified cars in hopes of raising liftoff speed and keeping cars on the ground.
+Corey LaJoie went for a wild ride at Michigan International Speedway on Monday, and NASCAR modified the cars in hopes of raising liftoff speed and keeping cars on all four tires.

 “We got to figure out how to keep cars on the ground,” driver Joey Logano said.
 “We’re not doing very well right now.”